 Also, with quotes it can be a good idea to not mention the person behind the quote like in the example below.
 This will make people curious about who said this and increase the headline's click rate.

-Below you find a good example of this.
+Below is a good example of this:

 "I thought: how could I be allowed to play with the Dutch team at the World Cup?"